 Get involved in researchGet involved in research

-Our students have the chance to learn through getting involved in research.
-For example by undertaking a research project in the final year, or through a summer vacation undergraduate research scholarship scheme.
+You will undertake a research project in the final year, or through a summer vacation undergraduate research scholarship scheme.

 Find out more on our research-informed teaching pages.